bernibra/RESOLDRE/README.md

 Notice that row ‘c’, just like in the manuscript, contains two links:
 (c-B) and (c-D).

-Now let’s invent a correlation matrix that reflects Figure 1 of the paper.
+Now let’s make up a correlation matrix that reflects Figure 1 of the paper.

 ``` r